json420/dbase32/doc/design.rst

 existing base32 encoding.

-Dmedia-Base32
+Dmedia Base32
 -------------

-I'm calling our encoding D-Base32 (D is for `Dmedia`_, and D is for Database).
+I'm calling our encoding Dbase32 (D is for `Dmedia`_, and D is for Database).
 It has the desired property of preserving the sort order, as you can see::

     =============  ===========  ===========  ===========
-       Binary         Base32       S-Base32     D-Base32
+       Binary         Base32       S-Base32      Dbase32
     =============  ===========  ===========  ===========
      0 0000000000  13 3XO53XO5   0 22222222   0 33333333
      1 1111111111  14 53XO53XO   1 46CL46CL   1 57BK57BK